-During her 20 year Dow career, Carter has served in several strategic business leadership roles across Dow’s Packaging & Specialty Plastics, Building and Construction, and Polypropylene Licensing and Catalyst businesses before assuming her most recent role leading Dow’s North America Packaging & Specialty Plastics business where she was responsible for developing and driving the business strategy as well as delivering the regional profit and loss results.
+During her 20-year Dow career, Carter has served in several strategic business leadership roles across Dow’s Packaging & Specialty Plastics, Building and Construction, and Polypropylene Licensing and Catalyst businesses.
+Her most recent role was leading Dow’s North America Packaging & Specialty Plastics business where she was responsible for developing and driving the business strategy as well as delivering the regional profit and loss results.

 “We are proud to have someone with Karen’s strong international business background and diverse perspective in this key leadership role,” said Fitterling.
 “I am confident in Karen’s ability to lead and guide our efforts to move Dow significantly forward in creating a more inclusive and diverse workforce for the future.
 Karen has the full support of the executive leadership team.”

 “Meeting the challenges of today’s business environment requires the contributions of every member of our Dow team.
 Through the creation of the role of Chief Inclusion Officer, coupled with Karen’s outstanding talent and leadership, we will continue to build an atmosphere where all people feel welcome and valued,” said Liveris.
 “We will build a culture where employees of all backgrounds can come together to fulfill their own personal and professional goals and to work together to help the company succeed.”

 Fitterling further emphasizes that all Dow leaders have a role to play.
 “Each individual leader and manager will be expected to be accountable to create a culture which encourages and values diverse perspectives, enabling Dow to achieve all of its objectives.”